 By the end of the programme, delegates will have:

-An understanding of the importance of effective communication with parents / families of early identified deaf children, from an evidence-based prospective.
+An understanding of the importance of effective communication with parents / families of early identified deaf children, from an evidence-based perspective.

 An understanding of the key elements of effective listening and information sharing in clinical encounters.

-An understanding of the varied ways in which parents adjust and adapt to their baby’s diagnosis.
+An appreciation of how different emotional states affect how people receive and process information and the varied ways in which parents adjust to their baby’s diagnosis.

-Developed and practised strategies for effective and responsive communication in challenging situations.
+Developed and practised strategies and skills for effective and responsive communication in challenging situations, working in group settings with experienced professional actors.

 This is a non-residential course; delegates are responsible for booking their own accommodation.
 Accommodation costs are not included in the course fee.

 Leaving the course early on the final afternoon is not advised.
-Train travel from Manchester Piccadilly train station should be booked for no earlier than 5.00pm.
+Train travel should be booked for no earlier than 5.00pm.

 Purchase order number and invoice address (supplier: Anne Davies Audiology Courses).